Ironclad is a command line utility for creating and managing encrypted password databases.

 This file is encrypted using 256-bit AES, an industry-standard protocol supported on all platforms and across all programming languages.

-By design, alternative native clients – both graphical and command-line – are straightforward to implement and can take better advantage of the built-in security features offered by their specific operating systems.
+By design, alternative native clients should be straightforward to implement and can take better advantage of the built-in security features offered by specific operating systems.

 Ironclad is a work in progress and feedback is welcome.